 Employment & Internship Opportunities

-Send cover letter, resume and air check to Search R40800, Employment Office, 167 Whitmore Building, University of Massachusetts, Amherst, MA 01003.The aircheck should include examples of feature reporting and newscast or hosting experience.
-Review of applications will begin March 8, 2013 and continue until position is filled.
+Send cover letter, resume and aircheck to Search R40802, Employment Office, 167 Whitmore Building, University of Massachusetts, Amherst, MA 01003.The aircheck should include examples of hosting experience.
+Review of applications will begin July 8, 2013 and continue until position is filled.

 Women and Members of Minority Groups are Encouraged to Apply